lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The specific values for `KDF` and the specific values for `Label` are defined per Composite ML-KEM algorithm in {{alg-params}}.

-Erors produced by the component `Encaps()` routines MUST be forwarded on to the calling application.
+Errors produced by the component `Encaps()` routines MUST be forwarded on to the calling application.
 Further discussion can be found below in {{sec-explicit-rejection}}.

 ## Decapsulation {#sect-composite-decaps}